arjun-rathi/cloudsploit/README.md

 For example:
 ```
-# Suppress all results for the acmValidation plugin
+# Suppress alld results for the acmValidation plugin
 $ ./index.js --suppress acmValidation:*:*

 # Suppress all us-east-1 region results